jake-shasteen/barkr/_PRESS-RELEASE.md

 <!-- ## How to Get Started ##
   > Describe how easy it is to get started. -->
-Simply sign up online, and upload a picture of your dog.
-Tell us what your pet's favorite toys and activities are, and give us your zipcode.
-We'll show you pictures and profiles of nearby dogs and let you decide which ones you think will be a good fit for your pooch.
-When your hounds match, we'll suggest a local dog park to go meet up, and give you contact information for the other dog owner.
+Simply sign up online, and create a profile to determine what personality of dog might fit your household best.
+We'll show you pictures and profiles of nearby dogs and let you decide which ones you think will be a good fit.
+When you match with a dog, we'll give you contact information for the local adoption center hosting that dog.

 <!-- ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit. --> "This app helped me meet other dog owners.
-It's fun watching our dogs play." -- A user, probably
+  > Provide a quote from a hypothetical customer that describes how they experienced the benefit. --> "This app helped me find my best friend." -- A user, probably

 <!-- ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next. --> Who's a good dog?
-Is it your dog?
-Then they deserve to frolick with other good dogs.
+  > Wrap it up and give pointers where the reader should go next. --> Looking to adopt a dog?
 Head over to barkr.com to get started!